Classification of copper and copper alloys.

 Three or more brass grades: B + the second main addition element symbol and the component number group except the base element copper.
 For example: B30 represents white copper with 30% Ni.

 3. Bronze-all copper-based alloys are called bronzes except brass and white copper.
 According to the different types of main addition elements, bronze can be divided into tin bronze, aluminum bronze, silicon bronze and beryllium bronze.
 According to the mode of production, it can also be divided into two categories: pressure processed bronze and cast bronze.

+Pressure processing bronze grade: the element symbol and content of Q+ main addition elements + the content of other added elements.
 For example: QSn4-3 means tin content is 4%, zinc content is 3%, and the rest is copper tin bronze.

 The grade of casting bronze and casting brass: ZCu+ main plus element symbol + main addition element content + other element symbol and content composition.
 For example: ZCuSn5Pb5Zn5, ZCuAl9Mn2.